cerberus-zone/cerberus_website/docs/faq.md

 The airdrop dates have not been set yet.

 - Airdrop for $HUAHUA is March 15, 2022
-- Airdrop for $OSMO is May 1, 2022
+- Airdrop for $OSMO is May 1, 2022 - 100 million $CRBRUS cap per wallet
-- Airdrop for $ATOM is - Will be announced at a future date
+- Airdrop for $ATOM is - Will be announced at a future date - 100 million $CRBRUS cap per wallet
   :::

 ::: details What do you mean by the ratio that I will receive?